Defining Practice Ignition is not easy

 My firm doesn’t use Practice Ignition right now, but we’ve been looking at it closely for quite a while.
 Recently, I had the pleasure of chatting with Practice Ignition founder Guy Pearson on my new weekly webcast The App Show.
 What I heard from Guy over the last few weeks has got me excited to finally make the switch.

 Guy also brought along Steph Hinds, who has been a Practice Ignition user for a few years now and is very happy with it.
-Fast forward to 16:23 to hear Steph’s story about making the switch to Practice Ignition and her tips for using it effectively.

 Here’s what we’re doing now at HPC and how Practice Ignition should be able to improve our process: